 Policy and Basic Approach

-we strive to address environmental issues through responsible care and other initiatives.
+Based on our Corporate Policy on the Global Environment, the Kansai Paint Group addresses environmental issues through responsible care and related initiatives.
 We have established our basic position on climate change, water resources, and biodiversity based on this Corporate Policy.

 Basic position on climate change